bbiswal333/bridge/README.md

 * fetch the node.js package dependencies in `/server` via `npm install`
 * export certificate on a windows pc/ wts from [here](https://wiki.wdf.sap.corp/wiki/download/attachments/1065226200/SSOCertificateExportWizard.hta)
 * download .sso file to `/server` directory
-* create `certificate.json` in `/server` directory and set the .sso filename and passphrase entered when exporting the certificate
+* create `certificate.json` in `/server` directory and set the .sso filename and passphrase

 ```json
 	{